zyphlar/influxdb.org/source/docs/v0.9/concepts/key_concepts.md

 InfluxDB uses particular terms to describe the various components of time-series data, and the techniques used to categorize that data.

-Every data point with InfluxDB has a **timestamp**.
+Every data point within InfluxDB has a **timestamp**.
 When a point is written to InfluxDB it is either accompanied by a timestamp or, if it has no associated timestamp, InfluxDB uses its local clock to assign a timestamp to the point.
-It is important to note that InfluxDB does not differentiate between points that came with a timestamp versus points that were assigned a timestamp at ingest time.
+It is important to note that InfluxDB does not differentiate between points that came with a timestamp versus points that were assigned a timestamp at reception time.

 A **series** is defined as a combination of a _measurement_ and set of _tag_ key-values.
 Combined with _fields_ (columns) and the fields' _values_, these make up series _data_.

 **Measurement** is the name give to quantity being recorded by a time-series.
 For example `cpu_load`.

 InfluxDB also allows you to associate **tags** with measurements.
 Tags are arbitrary key-value pairs associated with a single time-series data point.
-Series data is indexed by tags, allowing efficient and fast look-up of series that match a given set of tags.
+Series data is indexed by tags, allowing efficient and fast look-up of series data that match a given set of tags.
 Finally a **field** is the part of a time-series data point that is not indexed by the system.

 ## Storing Data